uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 *  Make sure you apply some transparency to the pseudocolour DEM, and place the hillshade layer underneath

 > If you are bothered by visible hillshade grids when zooming into the map, you can change the "Resampling" method to "Bilinear" or "Cubic" instead of "Nearest neighbour".
+> Another methods is to use the hillshade tool instead of the symbology: `Raster > Analysis > Hillshade...`.

 ## Create a watershed layer

 Using the Strahler tool, we can create a watershed raster that shows where water would flow according to the DEM.

-Try using the SAGA tool called "Strahler order".
+Open the Processing Toolbox (cog icon) and try using the SAGA tool called "Strahler order" (a temporary file is fine for now).

 Look at the result.
 It seems there is an issue with our data.
 A common problem with DEMs is that they have sinks and spikes that will make further analyses more difficult.

 We can use the "Fill sinks (Wang & Liu)" tool to fill the sinks in our clipped DEM.
+We only need to load the "Filled DEM" output, which we can also save to file.

 If we re-run the Strahler order tool on the filled DEM, we will be able to see more useful data.